Clevedon: Economy

 Clevedon has light industry, mainly on industrial estates such as Hither Green, near the M5 motorway junction.
 It is also a dormitory town for Bristol.
-The Clerical Medical pensions and investments group, part of HBOS, was based in the town on the former site of the Hales Cakes factory, but after its closure, North Somerset Council began talks on taking over the lease.
+The Clerical Medical pensions and investments group, part of HBOS, was based in the town on the former site of the Hales Cakes factory, but after its closure in 2009, North Somerset Council bought the Castlewood offices for their own use.
 Percy Daniel & Co are organ builders, whose work includes that of Brentwood Cathedral.

 Yeates Removals was set up in 1910, using horses and carts for general haulage in Clevedon and surrounding areas.
 The company has always been run by family members.